AliyunContainerService/pouch/hack/package/README.md

-# Building pouch deb and rpm packages
+# Building PouchContainer deb and rpm packages

-This file shows how to build Pouch packages.
+This file shows how to build PouchContainer packages.

 ## Prerequisites